 d.
 Beef Brisket: Packer trimmed, flats or points.
 Corned Beef and pastrami are not allowed

-11. JUDGING – FBA sanctioning allows for blind judging only.
-Entries will be submitted in an approved container, with NO garnish, or decorating of any kind.
+11. JUDGING.
+FBA sanctioning allows for blind judging only.
+Entries will be submitted in an approved container with NO garnish or decorating of any kind.
 Only the entry to be judged is allowed in the container.
 Marking of any kind will disqualify the entry.
-Each entry will be judged on PRESENTATION, TASTE / FLAVOR, and TENDERNESS / TEXTURE.
+Each entry will be judged on PRESENTATION, TASTE, and TENDERNESS.
 Meat may be sauced or un-sauced.
-A minimum of 8 separate and identifiable portions must be submitted.
+A minimum of 8 portions must be submitted.

-12. SCORING – Each entry will be scored by 6 FBA certified judges in the areas of PRESENTATION, TASTE / FLAVOR, and TENDERNESS / TEXTURE.
+12. SCORING.
+Each entry will be scored by six (6) FBA certified judges in the areas of PRESENTATION, TASTE, and TENDERNESS.
 Scoring ranges from a low of 5.0 to a high of 10.0 in increments of .5 points for each category.
 Using a weighted average, the maximum score for a category is 200 points.
 Any entry that is disqualified for being turned in after the designated time or not turned in shall receive a score of zero (0) for all three categories: appearance, taste, and tenderness.
 Any entry that is disqualified for any other reason shall receive a score of two (2) for all three categories from all six judges at that table.

-13. DISQUALIFICATION – An entry can be disqualified by the FBA Representative only.
+13. DISQUALIFICATION.
+An entry can be disqualified by the FBA Lead Representative only.
 An entry can be disqualified for any of the following reasons:

 b) There is anything in the box besides the meat.

-c) There are not a minimum of 8 separate and identifiable portions.
+c) There is not a minimum of eight (8) portions.

 d) There is evidence of blood such that the meat is uncooked.